morukele/paystack-rs/README.md

 ## Contributing

-see [CONTRIBUTING.md](/CONTRIBUTING.md) for information on contributing to paystack-rs.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for information on contributing to paystack-rs.

 ## License